Mastra integration

 Each tool has a typed input and output schema:

-zepSearch returns facts as extracted strings tailored to the bound scope — edge facts, "name: summary" for entities, episode content, and so on — with found set to true when the result is non-empty.
+zepSearch returns facts as extracted strings tailored to the search scope — edge facts, "name: summary" for entities, episode content, and so on — with found set to true when the result is non-empty.

 Binding: user graph vs standalone graph